Optional Retirement Plan

 1.22 QUALIFIED DOMESTIC RELATIONS ORDER (“QDRO”)

-Any judgement, decree, or order (including a property settlement agreement) made pursuant to state domestic relations law which:
+Any judgment, decree, or order (including a property settlement agreement) made pursuant to state domestic relations law which:

 (1) Relates to child support, alimony payments or marital property rights to a spouse, former spouse, child or other dependent;